AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

 ```

 To preserve data provided by previous cascading middleware, you can pass
-a callback as an argument and merge everything manually:
+a callback as an argument and merge request data manually:
 ```ts
 const query1 = myQuery.with(
     output(as<string>()),